-After an individual has been injured on the job, they could be eligible to receive workers’ comp benefits.
-Yet, in some cases, an injured worker’s claim may be denied, leaving them to deal with injuries or illnesses without compensation.
+After an individual has been injured on the job, they could be eligible to receive workers’ compensation benefits.
+Yet, in some cases, a worker’s comp claim may be denied, leaving them to deal with injuries or illnesses without compensation.
 If you or someone you love has suffered work-related injuries and your claim was wrongly denied, you need the help of a Winston-Salem workers’ compensation attorney.

 According to the International Labour Organization, “Every day people die as a result of occupational accidents or work-related diseases more than 2.78 million deaths per year.
 Additionally, there are some 374 million non-fatal work-related injuries and illnesses a year, many of these resulting in extended absences from work.”